-- To encourage the installation of conventional workshops and traditional businesses in the historic centre of Vilnius, promote arts and craft, restore the local know-how and revitalise the Old town. - To re-establish a craftsmen's district in the historic centre of Vilnius. - To rehabilitate and enhance the neglected area of Tymo quarter.
+- To implement projects aimed to revive crafts and small trade in the historical centre, starting the traditional seasonal craft fairs. - To encourage the installation of conventional workshops and traditional businesses in the historic centre of Vilnius, promote arts and craft, restore the local know-how and revitalise the Old town. - To re-establish a craftsmen's district in the historic centre of Vilnius. - 4.
+To rehabilitate and enhance the neglected area of Tymo quarter.